KubeRocketCI/docs/versioned_docs/version-3.11/operator-guide/microsoft-entra/oauth2-proxy-authentication.md

     Replace the following placeholders with the actual values.

-3. Verify that the OIDC authentication is configured correctly by accessing the Tekton Dashboard URL and logging in with the Microsoft Entra credentials.
+3. Verify that the OIDC authentication is configured correctly by accessing the Tekton Dashboard URL and logging in with the Microsoft Entra credentials:

     ![Tekton Dashboard login](../../assets/operator-guide/microsoft-entra-auth/tekton-dashboard-login.png)